blgo/travel-blog/site/content/blog/sukhothai.md

 {{< fancybox "cloudinary" "34860308_10214482010341463_2641693839554772992_n_k32irh.jpg" " The beauty of Sukhothai Old Town" "gallery" >}}

 {{< fancybox "cloudinary" "13_bna6io.jpg" " Did you know lotus is edible and widely use in Chinese medicine?" "gallery" >}}

+{{< fancybox "cloudinary" "14_emsszm.jpg" " This particular lotus flower was given to Kitty R. by Two Nice Ladies that were collecting flowers and seeds.
+They advised Kitty to take it to the nearby temple for Buddha and prayers.
+As well they offered Kitty a few lotus seeds to eat (nice, new taste). " "gallery" >}}

+{{< fancybox "cloudinary" "15_lbubqo.jpg" " And this particular bird shit on Kitty's arm (probably was aiming on her lens)" "gallery" >}}